MalteGruber/storstockholms_lokaltrafik_sensor/README.md

 # SL Sensor

-Prototype for a sensor that can be used for text to speech and a future Lovelace display.
+Prototype for a sensor that can be used for text to speech and a Lovelace card.

 ## Getting an API key